The decades-old technologies – CAD and BIM – are gaining newfound freedom, thanks to 360-degree mobile mapping cameras.

 Live, updated models of sites, environments, and projects

 Building projects often last months if not years.
-In that time, there is the need to see how progress is going and possibly instate changes to the building designs.
-In order to keep an up-to-date view of the current conditions of the works there needs to be a quick, easy, and relatively cost-efficient means of doing so.
+In that time, there is a need to see how progress is going and possibly instate changes to the building designs.
+In order to keep an up-to-date view of the current conditions of the works, there needs to be a quick, easy, and relatively cost-efficient means of doing so.

-A mobile mapping camera, like the Mosaic 51 or Mosaic X are just such tools.
+A mobile mapping camera, like the Mosaic 51 or Mosaic X, is just such a tool.
 They can quickly capture data at a rate of 10+ times that of traditional, stationary TLS (terrestriаl lаser sсаnners) due to the fact that they are mobile.
 They have

 - Increased efficiency – 10+ times faster data collection rate than that of traditional, stationary TLS (terrestriаl lаser sсаnners)